wrayfi/www/content/final/report.md

 ## Abstract

 We modeled radio frequency (RF) rays interacting with realistic materials so users can find the router placement that maximizes WiFi connection at the points where they use it most.
-We started by modeling the space where a user would want to compute their wifi.
 We created a realistic office scene, complete with a couple rooms, desks, wifi-connected devices, and routers.
-To model RF ray tracing, we began with project 3-2 as a foundation.
-We decided to introduce two new abstractions to the project, a router and a hotspot.
-We implemented the router abstraction as a literal router object specified in the blender scene.
-It shoots RF rays into the scene uniformly at random in the sphere encompassing the router.
-We implemented hotspots as spheres centered around the device you place in the blender scene.
-When a ray from the router intersects with one of these special spheres, we record the phase and brightness.
-Once all the rays have been traced, for each hotspot, we aggregate all the rays which intersected by representing their contribution as `sine(phase) * brightness`.
-To create a more compelling graphic, we then render the scene from a birds eye view shooting rays from the camera like we did in 3-2 and overlay our computed wifi signal values onto the hotspots.
+We took project 3-2 as a foundation and introduced two new abstractions: router and hotspot.
+We made the router shoot RF rays into the scene uniformly at random.
+Hotspots are spheres centered around the device.
+When a ray from the router intersects with a hotspot, we record the phase and brightness.
+Once all the rays have been traced, we aggregate all the rays which intersected with each hotspot as `sine(phase) * brightness`.
+Then we render the scene from a birds eye view and overlay our computed wifi signal values onto the hotspots.

 ## Technical approach
 ### Pipeline